-In 2013/14, former NHS employees transferred to the council.
+In 2013/14, former NHS employees transferred to the Council.
 These employees have maintained their membership in the NHS Pension Scheme.
-The Scheme provides these staff with specified benefits upon their retirement and the council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.
+The Scheme provides these staff with specified benefits upon their retirement and the Council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.

 The scheme is an unfunded defined benefit scheme.
-As with the Teacher's Pension Scheme, the council is not able to identify its share of the underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
+As with the Teacher's Pension Scheme, the Council is not able to identify its share of the underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
 For the purpose of this Statement of Accounts, it is therefore accounted for as a defined contribution scheme.

-In 2015/16, the council paid £0.1 million to the NHS Pension Scheme in respect of former NHS staff retirement benefits, representing 14.3% of pensionable pay.
-The figures for 2014/15 were £0.2 million and 14%.
+In 2016/17, the Council paid £0.06m to the NHS Pension Scheme in respect of former NHS staff retirement benefits, representing 14.4% of pensionable pay.
+The figures for 2015/16 were £0.06m and 14.3%.
 There were no contributions remaining payable at the year end.

-41. Defined Benefit Pension Scheme
+39. Defined Benefit Pension Scheme

-As part of the terms and conditions of employment of its officers, the council makes contributions towards the cost of post-employment benefits.
-Although these benefits will not actually be payable until employees retire, the council has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement.
+As part of the terms and conditions of employment of its officers, the Council makes contributions towards the cost of post-employment benefits.
+Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement.

-The council participates in two post-employment arrangements:
+The Council participates in two post-employment arrangements:

-- The Local Government Pension Scheme, administered locally by the London Borough of Redbridge this is a funded defined benefit salary scheme, meaning that the council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets. - Arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
-However, there are no investment assets built up to meet these pension liabilities, and cash has to be met by the council to meet actual pension payments as they eventually fall due.
+- The Local Government Pension Scheme, administered locally by the London Borough of Redbridge this is a funded defined benefit salary scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets. - Arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
+However, there is no investment assets built up to meet these pension liabilities, and cash has to be met by the Council to meet actual pension payments as they eventually fall due.
 There have been no new awards since 2008 for officers and since 2009 for teachers.